 In this series we will discuss our popular screens a little bit more in depth.
 Also check out the general trading tips , which gives some general pointers.

-The Momentum Squeeze Play Setup screen is one of our most popular screens.
-A word on squeeze plays can be found here.
+The Momentum Squeeze Play screen is one of our most popular screens.
 It is not so hard to see why this screen is so popular as it finds stocks that are in a consolidation phase after a strong run up.
+Both Keltner Channels and Bollinger Bands are used for this screen.
 See these 3 results:

 The idea is that stocks move in bursts.
 They have a strong move up and then they consolidate, which is really processing the new reality.
 Today, the stock is significantly higher than it was a couple of months ago.
 The sideways move tells us that these new levels are not rejected by the markets as trading is happening at these new levels.
 What we are looking for now is a breakout out of the consolidation zone where we expect the level of the consolidation zone to act as support.

 One of the reasons why a breakout can work from a squeeze play setup is that because we have been trading around the same level for a while, a lot of new investors will be holding the stock with relatively low profits so far.
 This increases the possibility that these new holders will not sell immediately when the stock starts a new run.

 An important thing to note here is that when the stock would fail and fall below the consolidation level, a dangerous situation occurs: we have all these new holders that would like to limit their loss and we may have some longer term holders that see their profits decrease.
 This tells us:

 These are just some personal preferences of the author, but after opening the screen, I usually set the minimum price to 20 and the minimum volume to 'at least 500K'.
 This is just because I prefer stocks in this category, I usually even would go for at least 1 million average daily volume as liquidity is very important and avoids slippage.